tanaytandon12/Rick-and-Morty-Sample-App/README.md

 5) [View Model](https://developer.android.com/topic/libraries/architecture/viewmodel) is used to hold the data associated with the UI.

 6) [Espresso](https://developer.android.com/training/testing/espresso) is used for UI unit testing

+7) [Kotlin coroutines](https://developer.android.com/kotlin/coroutines) are used for threading purposes.